-Our goal is to choose $(x_i)$, $(y_k)$ and $(z_{i,j})$ to minimize the training cost $c_{iter}$ and training time $t_{iter}$ per iteration.
+Our goal is to choose $(x_i)$, $(y_k)$ and $(z_{i,j})$ to minimize the cost $c_{iter}$ and time $t_{iter}$ per training iteration.
 We formulate it as the \emph{nonlinear binary integer program} in \eqref{prob:opt}, which we explain below.

-The expressions for $c_{iter}$ and $t_{iter}$ will be given in \S~\ref{sec:performance_model}.
-Note that we combine the two objectives into a single objective in \eqref{eq:obj} using the weighted sum method.
+The expressions for $c_{iter}$ and $t_{iter}$ will be given in \S\ref{sec:performance_model}.
+We combine the two objectives into a single objective in \eqref{eq:obj} using the weighted sum method.
 Each pair of weights $(\alpha_1, \alpha_2)$ yields a Pareto optimal solution.
-As we vary the weights, the solutions will trace out the Pareto Frontier \cite{pareto}.
+As the weights vary, the solutions will trace out the Pareto Frontier \cite{pareto}.

 To explain the constraints, we first introduce the hat operator.
 Given any sequence $u_1, u_2, \dots, u_L$ where $u_i$ is a quantity associated with layer $i$, we define